intel/mlir-extensions/docs/rfcs/XeTileandXeGPUDialect.md

   %at = XeGPU.load_nd %block_a   {transpose = [1, 0]  vnni_axis = 0, mode = vc }:
      tile<8x16xbf16> into vector <8x8x2bf16>
 ```
-Dpas does the matrix multiplication on the 2D matrix represented as 2D or 3-d vectors.
+`dpas` does the matrix multiplication on the 2D matrix represented as 2D or 3-d vectors.
 When the input matrix is a lower-precision data type (lower than 32bit), the matrix B must be in VNNI layout, meaning the reduction dimension needs to be split into 2 dimensions and the 3rd inner dimension has multiple data elements fitting the 32bit.
 ```mlir
   %vector_c = XeGPU.dpas %vector_a, %vector_b :
      vector <4x2xbf16>, vector<8x2xbf16>